 All housing and residential life staff receives additional intensive and comprehensive fire safety training at the beginning of each semester.
-In addition, the Campus Emergency Management Plan is reviewed regularly by the Crisis Management Team to update for any changes in practices or legal updates.
 Every room on campus (dormitory, classroom or business building) has an evacuation notice that incorporates the building address and emergency services numbers.
 Fire drills are conducted in each residence hall with fire alarm each semester.